+Sublette was born in Stanford, Kentucky, on September 21, 1798 (some sources list 1799).
 In 1817 he moved with his family to St. Charles, Missouri.
-By this time William was six foot two inches tall, a strapping young man with sandy hair and blue eyes.
-He was following in his fathers footsteps, taking an interest in land, business and politics.
+By this time, William was six foot two inches tall, a strapping young man with sandy hair and blue eyes.
+He followed in his father’s footsteps, taking an interest in land, business, and politics.
 In 1820 he was appointed deputy constable of the township, then constable.

 On February 13, 1822, William Henry Ashley, who co-founded the Rocky Mountain Fur Company, placed an advertisement in the Missouri Gazette and Public Adviser, calling for 100 enterprising men to “ascend the river Missouri.”
-Sublette applied and soon became part of the trapping group referred to as Ashley’s Hundred, along with several other would-be famous mountain men including Jim Beckwourth, Thomas Fitzpatrick, David Jackson, Hugh Glass, James Bridger and Jedediah Smith.
+Sublette applied and soon became part of the trapping group referred to as “Ashley’s Hundred,” along with several other would-be famous mountain men, including Jim Beckwourth, Thomas Fitzpatrick, David Jackson, Hugh Glass, James Bridger, and Jedediah Smith.

-On June 1, 1823 Ashley and his party of 70 men were attacked by 600 Arikara Indians, inciting what is known as the Arikara War.
-Twelve of Ashley’s men were killed and the rest were forced to retreat.
+On June 1, 1823, Ashley and his party of 70 men were attacked by 600 Arikara Indians, inciting what is known as the Arikara War.
+Twelve of Ashley’s men were killed, and the rest were forced to retreat.
 Sublette escaped, and Jedediah Smith volunteered to contact Andrew Henry and bring back reinforcements.
-A couple of months later, Colonel Henry Leavenworth leading 200 soldiers and 700 Sioux allies, with Sublette in a temporary post as sergeant major, attacked and routed the Indians at the Arikara villages on August 9th.
+A couple of months later, Colonel Henry Leavenworth leading 200 soldiers and 700 Sioux allies, with Sublette in a temporary post as a sergeant major, attacked and routed the Indians at the Arikara villages on August 9th.

-Sublette continued trapping, accompanying Jedediah Smith and others into the Crow country and by the spring of 1824, was working on the Green River and its tributaries in Wyoming.
-Later that year, he accompanied Smith to the Pacific northwest, reaching Hudson’s Bay Company territory.
+Sublette continued trapping, accompanying Jedediah Smith and others into the Crow country, and by the spring of 1824, was working on the Green River and its tributaries in Wyoming.
+Later that year, he accompanied Smith to the Pacific Northwest, reaching Hudson’s Bay Company territory.
 Two years later, he, along with Jedediah Smith and David Jackson, purchased Ashley’s interest in the Rocky Mountain Fur Company.

-Sublette willed his property to his wife Frances on the condition that she would not change her name.
+Sublette willed his property to his wife, Frances, on the condition that she would not change her name.
 Four years after William Sublette’s death, she married his brother, Solomon P. Sublette, thus never changing her last name.

-Sources include “Mountain Men and Fur Traders of the Far West: Eighteen Biographical Sketches”, edited by LeRoy R. Hafen, 1965.
+Sources include Mountain Men and Fur Traders of the Far West: Eighteen Biographical Sketches, edited by LeRoy R. Hafen, 1965.